joshbtn/docker-atlas-sdk/README.md

 Use the `./run.sh` to start a standalone instance of jira that will bind to port 2990 on localhost.

 Login to http://localhost:2990/jira/ using the user admin with password admin.

+TODO:
+Document workflow to map volumes locally for development on local desktop.